MrSluffy/LogoLockScreen/README.md

-# Simple Clock Lockscreen Style with Custom Logo
+# Add Custom Logo In lockscreen

 # How to set this up